 Dave's Why

-It was late June of 2020, when my daughter and 25 of her millennial friends, activated in part by the murder of George Floyd, had started a weekly Zoom gathering to talk about what it means to be white in America, learn more about black history, and create ways to improve the relationship.
+It was late June of 2020, when my daughter and 20 or so of her millennial friends, activated in part by the murder of George Floyd, started a weekly Zoom gathering to talk about "whiteness."
 I expressed my interest and was invited to join.

-It wasn’t long before the topic of reparations came up.
+It wasn’t long before we ran out of things to say about 'whiteness' and moved on to the topic of reparations.
 Up until that time, I had not been a supporter of reparations.
 Probably because the articles I had read and documentaries I’d watched all had the tone of a political commercial - demonizing the perceived opponent (white people) rather than making a case for positive action.
 Yet an Atlantic article by Ta-Nehisi Coates - ‘A Case for Reparations’ - was different and convinced me that paying the debt owed to black America is the right thing - and the smart thing - to do.

 I bought From Here to Equality, by Sandy Darity and Kirsten Mullen and began reading passages to the Zoom group.
 FHTE filled some of the gaps in my so-called formal education, provided an inventory of the systemic extraction of black assets, opportunities, and dignity, and laid out a comprehensive plan for national reparations.

-At this stage of my life (I’m 81) I pick my battles carefully.
+At this stage of my life I pick my battles carefully.
 I've decided to go all-in for the reparations movement.
-My intention is to help move the topic of reparations from the fringes of America's attention to center stage - where it belongs.
+My intention is to help move the topic from the fringes of America's attention to center stage - where it belongs.

 Where will the projected $16 trillion settlement come from?
 If Covid taught us anything, it’s that money’s only scarce 'til something big comes up that needs it.
-Repairing America’s broken heart is about as big as it gets.
+And, in my view, repairing America’s broken heart is about as big as it gets.